Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 After that, you will visit Queens, a borough with all kinds of communities and cultures, as well as a love for the arts.
 Here, you can witness the neighborhood’s punk rock and jazz influences and see attractions like MoMA PS1, Socrates Sculpture Park, and the American Museum of the Moving Image.
 During the tour, you will stop at Flushing Meadows-Corona Park, where you’ll find the Mets’ Stadium and the USTA Billie Jean King National Tennis Center.
 You will also visit Roosevelt Avenue, one of the borough’s main streets.

-The bus tour then goes to Brooklyn, which offers some of the best sightseeing around NYC, with the Brooklyn Bridge, the artsy Bushwick Collective, the DUMBO neighborhood, and the Jewish Quarter in Williamsburg.
-Finally, you’ll cross the Brooklyn Bridge and end up back in Manhattan, in the area of Little Italy and Chinatown, two popular neighborhoods among foodies.
+The bus tour then goes to Brooklyn, which offers some of the best sightseeing around NYC, with the Brooklyn Bridge, the artsy Bushwick Collective, the DUMBO neighborhood, and the Jewish Quarter in Williamsburg, one of the top neighborhoods in Brooklyn.
+Finally, you’ll cross the Brooklyn Bridge and end up back in Manhattan, in the area of Little Italy and Chinatown, two popular neighborhoods in Manhattan among foodies.

 Little Italy is a small hub of Italian culture where you can nosh on delights like Neapolitan pizza and cannoli.
 Moreover, NYC’s Chinatown has one of the largest Asian populations outside of China, as well as hundreds of restaurants and cafes, so it’s a place you must visit!